 Keep in mind that each company offers different products that do not have the same options available at different tiers.
 It’s important to scan the list of available services and check a brand’s comparison charts to make sure you’re getting the right tax prep software for your situation.

-You can consult the matrix at the top of this page for our product-specific breakdowns of the top five.
+You can consult the product list at the top of this page for our product-specific breakdowns of the top five.

 Business tax preparation software, at a minimum, should be able to: